 To maintain safe and attractive neighborhoods throughout the city, the Department of Housing & Community Development (DHCD)'s Code Enforcement Division enforces the city's housing, zoning, building and related codes.
 Recently the division was reorganized and restructured to increase efficiency while making it more accessible to Baltimore residents.

 Working together, we are a powerful team, committed to maintaining the appearance and value of Baltimore's neighborhoods, particularly the Loch Raven neighborhood.
 This web site was created to help homeowners and tenants understand the many codes and how residents can help keep neighborhoods strong by providing aggressive and equitable code enforcement.
-Get answers to frequently asked questions and information on owner and tenant responsibliities.

 Report Potential Violations: To report potential housing and sanitation violations, please call 311 or use: (Baltimore's 311 Online Customer Service Request system)